japila-books/spark-sql-internals/docs/physical-operators/ObjectHashAggregateExec.md

 `supportsAggregate` is enabled (i.e. returns `true`) if there is at least one spark-sql-Expression-TypedImperativeAggregate.md[TypedImperativeAggregate] aggregate function in the input `aggregateExpressions` [aggregate expressions](../expressions/AggregateExpression.md).

-NOTE: `supportsAggregate` is used exclusively when `AggUtils` is requested to <<spark-sql-AggUtils.md#createAggregate, create an aggregate physical operator given aggregate expressions>>.
+`supportsAggregate` is used when `AggUtils` is requested to [create an aggregate physical operator given aggregate expressions](../AggUtils.md#createAggregate).

 === [[creating-instance]] Creating ObjectHashAggregateExec Instance